dgiacona/reading-notes/201/class3.md

 - **Margin** sit outside the edge of the border.
 You can set the width of a margin to create a gap between the borders of two adjacent boxes.
 - **Padding** is the space between the border of a box and any content contained within it.
 Adding padding can increase the readability of its contents.

+### Loops

+Three Kinds of loops
+- For Loops
+- While Loops
+- Do While Loops

+initialization (var i =0;)
+condition (i<10;)
+update (i++;)

+break - causes termination of loop and to move to code next after the loop statement. continue - stop current iteration and check the condition again.